PureScript: Features

 PureScript features strict evaluation, persistent data structures, and type inference.
 Its data type system shares many features with those of similar functional languages like Haskell: algebraic data types and pattern matching, higher kinded types, type classes, functional dependencies, and higher-rank polymorphism.
 Its type system adds support for row polymorphism and extensible records, but does not support some of the more advanced features of Haskell such as the generalized algebraic data type (GADT) and the type family.

 The PureScript transpilers attempt to produce readable code, where possible.
 Through a simple foreign function interface (FFI), it also allows code reuse of extant source code in JavaScript, C++11, and Go, usually as an intermediate representation.

-PureScript supports incremental compiling, and the transpiler to JavaScript distribution supports building source-code editor plug-ins for iterative development.
+PureScript supports incremental compilation, and the transpiler to JavaScript distribution supports building source-code editor plug-ins for iterative development.
 Editor plug-ins exist for many popular text editors, including Vim, Emacs, Sublime Text, Atom and Visual Studio Code.

 PureScript supports type-driven development via its typed holes feature, in which a program can be constructed with missing subexpressions.
 The JavaScript transpiler will subsequently attempt to infer the types of the missing subexpressions, and report those types to the user.
 This feature inspired similar work in the Glasgow Haskell Compiler (GHC).